Lukehsu1999/Lukehsu1999/README.md

 # Hello there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height="30px" />

-My name is Luke Hsu and I'm _undefined_ engineer.
-I'm from Taiwan, living in Taipei, and recently graduated from Columbia University.
+My name is Luke Hsu and I'm from Taiwan, living in Taipei, and recently graduated from Columbia University.

 Check out some of my works below: